miguelcb84/coc-client/README.md

 It is important to point out that the API never returns a list as a root object.
 When a list is returned it is wrapped in a dictionary with the key `items`.
 The ClashOfClans client will pass the response and extract the items list, and return it as response.
-In case this behaviour is not desired, the parameter `extract_items` should be set to `False` when creating the `ClashObClans` client.
+In case this behaviour is not desired, the parameter `extract_items` should be set to `False` when creating the `ClashOfClans` client.

 ### Pagination hangling